 To even further their impact, “Strengthen Communities” and “Embrace the World” are pillars of the University of Pittsburgh’s strategic plan, aiming to bring their local impact to the global stage.
 Not only are students, staff, and faculty learning how to be involved and active Pittsburghers, they’re also learning skills to bring with them to whatever place their goals, research, and lives take them.
 The prioritization of these goals in the strategic plan ingrains the idea of place and the individual’s role in it to every person within the University of Pittsburgh community.

 The University of Pittsburgh’s initiatives and programs are helping to shake off the rust from deindustrialization and are key ingredients in recreating Steel City as a thriving metropolitan innovation hub.
 Its dedication to the local community and beyond is the epitome of the CUMU mission.
-We’re excited to add them to our membership list.

 “We are excited for Pitt to join a coalition of institutional peers who are also committed to engaging with their broader communities and who seek to embrace their urban identities.
 Joining the Coalition of Urban and Metropolitan Universities is a natural fit with our work and mission.” —Paul Supowitz, Vice Chancellor for Community and Government Relations